dikshasaini11/Group_E_Snakes_and_Ladders/README.md

 # File Organisation

-1.bin: This folder has executable files and data files
+1.bin: This folder has executable files and data files.

 2.build: This folder has all the object files generated using make file.

 3.doc: This folder contains documents with instructions for users and developers.

-4. Include: This folder contains header files used in application
+4. Include: This folder contains header files used in application.

 5. lib: